gary600/Nexus/README.md

 * **\-** take damage in water

 ## License
-This plugin is licensed under the Apache 2.0 license.
+This plugin is licensed under the GNU General Public License v3.0.